mnot/I-D/for-the-users/draft.md

 ## Why do we need this?

-It's not uncommon for proposals to be made in the IETF for a change to a protocol -- one that's being designed or already deployed -- to make certain tasks easier, but in a way that causes some parties concern about impact upon end users.
+It's not uncommon for proposals to be made in the IETF for a change to a protocol -- one that's being designed or already deployed -- to make certain tasks easier, but in a way that causes q concern about impact upon end users.

 For example, network operators approached the HTTP Working Group in 2014 with a proposal to allow an "explicitly authenticated proxy" to be involved in HTTPS connections, so that operators could